-The main objective of the water main flushing program is to maintain chlorine residual in the water distribution system to meet regulatory requirements and ensure the chlorine residual reflects the water quality in a given area.
-Flushing also helps clean the water main by removing mineral deposits from the pipe walls while improving the aesthetics of the water.
-Flushing is performed at locations that have the potential for stagnant water, such as dead ends, areas of low water consumption (i.e. new subdivisions), and during water main repairs to remove any debris in the water main and restore chlorine residuals.
+The main objective of the watermain flushing program is to maintain chlorine residual in the water distribution system to meet regulatory requirements and ensure the chlorine residual reflects the water quality in a given area.
+Flushing also helps clean the watermain by removing mineral deposits from the pipe walls while improving the aesthetics of the water.
+Flushing is performed at locations that have the potential for stagnant water, such as dead ends, areas of low water consumption (i.e. new subdivisions), and during watermain repairs to remove any debris in the watermain and restore chlorine residuals.
 Flushing is performed by the City's certified and trained Drinking Water Operators.
-Chlorine residuals are recorded at each location on completion of water main flushing.
-A total of 21 anti-stagnation valves were maintained by the City in 2022.
+Chlorine residuals are recorded at each location on completion of watermain flushing.
+A total of 21 anti-stagnation valves were maintained by the City in 2023.

-4.2 HYDRANT INSPECTION PROGRAM
+4.2 Hydrant Inspection Program

 An annual inspection of all hydrants in the City is a requirement under Ontario regulation 213/07 - Fire Code.
 The inspection determines the operational functionality of hydrants and valves to ensure smooth operation for firefighting.
 The hydrant inspection program is completed by external contractors.
-Repairs for deficiencies identified through the hydrant inspection program are completed by the City's Drinking Water Operators with the assistance of external Contractors, if required.
+Repair of deficiencies identified through the Hydrant Inspection Program are completed by the City's Drinking Water Operators with the assistance of external contractors, as required.

-4.3 VALVE EXERCISING PROGRAM
+4.3 Valve Exercising Program

-Valves, along with hydrants, and water booster stations are key components of the City's water distribution infrastructure.
-Valves control and change the direction of flow of water within the Water Distribution System and are required to be operated during maintenance activities such as water main swabbing and water main flushing.
-During a water main break, valves isolate a section of water main for the repair which confined the water disruption to a smaller area.
+Valves, along with hydrants and water booster stations, are key components of the City's water distribution infrastructure.
+Valves control and change the direction of the flow of water within the Water Distribution System and are required to be operated during maintenance activities such as watermain swabbing and watermain flushing.
+During a watermain break, valves isolate a section of the watermain for repair which confines the water disruption to a smaller area.
 Valves are exercised by an external contractor as part of the City's preventative maintenance program.
 Valve exercising involves turning the valve on and off to prevent the valve from becoming stiff and not functioning properly.
-In 2022, preventative maintenance programming targeted valves in unassumed new development areas that were in long maintenance programs as well as the assumed City valves.
+In 2023, preventative maintenance programming targeted valves in unassumed new development areas that were in long maintenance programs as well as the assumed City valves.

-5.0 WATER QUALITY
+5.0 Water Quality

-5.1 WATER QUALITY INQUIRIES
+5.1 Water Quality Inquiries

 Under the current issue of the City's MDWL, the City is required to address water quality inquiries related to the Drinking Water System.
 The nature of the inquiry and the appropriate corrective action that was taken must be documented.
-Table 3 below provides a summary of the water quality inquiries the City addressed in 2022.
-Inquiries included questions pertaining to pH, hardness, lead, alkalinity, taste, odour, and colour.
-The City received a total of 119 water quality inquires in 2022, most of which were classified as water inquiries (i.e. questions pertaining taste, odour, colour, etc.).
-The City can address citizens' concerns and continually improve the Drinking Water System by documenting inquiries, tracking inquiries of a similar nature and location, and identifying trends.
+Table 3 below provides a summary of the water quality inquiries the City addressed in 2023.

+Inquiries included questions pertaining to pH, hardness, lead, alkalinity, taste, odour and colour.
+The City received a total of 102 water quality inquires in 2023, most of which were classified as water inquiries (i.e. questions pertaining to taste, odour, colour, etc.).
+The City can address residents' concerns and continually improve the Drinking Water System by documenting inquiries, tracking inquiries of a similar nature and location, and identifying trends.

-Table 3 2022 Water quality inquiries related to the City's Drinking Water System.
+TABLE 3: Water quality inquiries related to the City's drinking water system